The EdComm Internship program aims to:

 - Prospective Interns should provide a CV and cover letter clearly outlining why the school placement is of interest.

-- You will also be required to take a copy of your CV to any interviews.
-Ensure that your CV and cover letter outline your experience in working with children/teenagers.
+- Prospective Interns will also be required to take a copy of their CV to any interviews.
+Ensure that your CV and cover letter include an outline of your experience in working with children/teenagers.

 - Prospective Interns will be interviewed by staff from the school.
 EdComm staff have no influence on the decision of the school.

 - The placement days may be one to two days per week, usually 7.5 hours per day in term time only, commencing in mid to late February.